Email marketing is one of the best ways to monetize your blog.

 This is a sure-fire way to increase your email open rate.

-If you have a lifestyle blog or a blog that talks about two completely different topics, it is best to segment your email list to send emails to readers based on their interests.
+If you have a lifestyle blog or a blog about two completely different topics, it is best to segment your email list and send emails to readers based on their interests.

 Segment your audience based on their interests.
 This will help you increase your email open rate extensively.